Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

 That assertion shows up in PR review and tells the next developer your trigger is bulk-safe.
+It also catches the most common regression: someone adds a query to a for loop "just for this case" and the assertion fails on the next CI run.

-Putting it together — a complete handler
+Putting it together: a complete handler

 public with sharing class AccountTriggerHandler {